 The complexity of large-scale datasets and new forms of born-digital scholarship demands new methods and tools that keep pace with contemporary research.
-The IDRE GIS, Visualization and Modeling program emphasizes the ‘spatial turn’ that is opening up new opportunities for discovery and innovation.
+The IDRE GIS, Visualization, XR and Modeling program emphasizes the ‘spatial turn’ that is opening up new opportunities for discovery and innovation.

 The impact of Geographic Information Systems (GIS) on research at UCLA cannot be overstated.
-Disciplines across the campus have embraced the technology to build knowledge within their primary fields and as part of inter-disciplinary teams exploring broad research themes and grand challenges.
+Disciplines across the campus have embraced spatial thinking to build knowledge within their primary fields and as part of interdisciplinary teams exploring broad research themes and grand challenges.

 The term visualization encompasses a broad range of analytic tools and techniques that includes GIS, 3D modeling, and data and statistical visualizations.
 The common thread is the underlying desire to organize date into a coherent visual display that can be readily interpreted and understood.

-Data visualization is the subset of visualization that involves the graphic display of data too complex for manual processing, and the resultant imagery is typically the end result of an algorthmic process or generated from a large-scale dataset.
+Data visualization is the subset of visualization that involves the graphic display of data.
+Often data analysis can be summarized and communicated visually through detail graph and chart constructions.
+In some cases, datasets may be too complex for manual processing, and the resultant imagery is typically the end result of an algorithmic process or generated from a large-scale dataset.
 Prime examples of this type of visualization done through the IDRE-HPC team include 100K DLA simulation, laser simulation, fluid simulation, and network analysis.

-Statistical visualization originates from the statistical analysis of datasets and is supported by the combined forces of IDRE’s Stats Group and GIS, Visualization and Modeling team.
+Statistical visualization originates from the statistical analysis of datasets and is supported by the combined forces of IDRE’s Stats Group and GIS, Visualization, XR and Modeling teams.